 - A valid e-mail address for communication and identity purposes

 - Your store name

-Bear in mind that your store name has to be unique otherwise, Shopify will not proceed to the next page.
-If you get a red warning signal, meaning there is already an existing store with the same name.
-Be creative and come up with a catchy name for your shop.
+Remember that your store name must be unique; otherwise, Shopify will not proceed to the next page.
+If you get a red warning signal, there is already a store with the same name.
+So be creative and come up with a catchy name for your shop.

-Once you are done with the initial registration process, you will be asked whether you are already selling or not, your business status, current revenue, and so on.
-Pick your preferred option and answer the follow-up questions.
+Once you finish the initial registration process, you will be asked whether you are already selling, your business status, current revenue, etc. Pick your preferred option and answer the follow-up questions.
 Here are the questions you need to answer:

 - Your current revenue